lias-laboratory/jerboa-rebuild/README.md

 ## Notice

-In order to be able to run the project you will need to export the modeler through the Jerboa Modeler Editor interface which is not found within this project and update it using a script as follow:
+In order to be able to run the project you will need to export the Jerboa Operations using the editor which is not found within this project and run the following script:

 From within `$PROJECT_ROOT/scripts/`
 ``` sh